EitanBeCe/quotes-router/README.md

-- A side simple demo for working with Router.
+- A side project for working with Router.
+In this App you can add quotes and then navigate between them.
-- useParams
+- useParams, Route, Redirect

 # Getting Started with Create React App